F1 prize money: How much do GP teams and drivers really make?

 Red Bull

-Since 1958, Formula 1 has been composed of two world championships: one for the drivers, where sporting greatness is the main motivation, and the other for the constructors, where teams compete for millions of dollars in prize money.
+Modern Formula 1 is composed of two world championships: one for the drivers, where sporting greatness is the main motivation, and the other for the teams, which compete for millions of dollars in prize money.

-The rest of the prize money is then split between all ten teams, in relation to where they finished in the constructors’ standings.
+The rest of the prize money is then split between all ten teams, in proportion to where they finished in the constructors’ standings.
 The champions receive an estimated 14%, with the teams behind them gradually receiving less.
-The tenth-place team receives just 6% of the total prize money.
+The tenth-place team receives 6% of the total prize money.

 Estimated F1 prize money for 2023